315+ Telescopes Ranked

 • The Sky-Watcher Heritage 150P has nearly double the resolving power and just under 4 times the light gathering ability of the FirstLight AR80, along with a pair of high-quality eyepieces and a steady, easy-to-aim tabletop Dobsonian mount.
 The tube collapses for portability, too.

 • The Sky-Watcher Heritage 130P offers many of the same features as the Heritage 130P but with a slightly smaller aperture and significantly lower price tag.
-It is an equally excellent telescope to its larger sibling, and boasts a nearly as large performance advantage over the FirstLight AR80.
+It is an equally excellent telescope to its larger sibling and boasts a nearly as large performance advantage over the FirstLight AR80.

 Aftermarket Accessory Recommendations

 If you replace the cheap, low-quality diagonal that came with the FirstLight AR80, sharpness and contrast at the eyepiece get much better.
 Either a dielectric mirror diagonal or prism is fine for the job.
-The Celestron 94115, a prism diagonal, is one of the cheaper options and our favorite for equipping low-cost telescopes with 1.25” focusers.
+The Celestron 94115, a prism diagonal, is one of the cheaper options and my favorite for equipping low-cost telescopes with 1.25” focusers.

 While expensive, a UHC nebula filter such as the Orion UltraBlock 1.25” will enhance contrast on nebulae like Orion within city skies and allow you to go after fainter large nebulae like the North America Nebula under sufficiently dark skies with the FirstLight AR80.

-The FirstLight AR80 is decent for both planetary and deep-sky viewing, offering a wide field of view but without too much in the way of open clusters.
-You can view dozens of bright open star clusters, like the Double Cluster, the Pleiades (M45), or the Wild Duck cluster (M11), throughout the night sky, even from fairly light-polluted locales.
-However, with only an aperture of 80mm, globular star clusters remain unresolved fuzzy balls.
+I can view dozens of bright open star clusters, like the Double Cluster, the Pleiades (M45), or the Wild Duck cluster (M11), throughout the night sky, even from fairly light-polluted locales.
+However, with only an aperture of 80 mm, globular star clusters remain unresolved fuzzy balls.
 While a larger aperture is required for viewing planetary nebulae, the Dumbbell (M27) is sufficiently bright and large to be recognized with the FirstLight AR80, along with the dimmer Helix Nebula, under dark skies.
-You can also observe the Ring (M57) and the Blinking Planetary at higher magnifications.
+I can also observe the Ring (M57) and the Blinking Planetary at higher magnifications.

-With the FirstLight AR80, you can enjoy the Orion Nebula (M42), the Lagoon (M8), and the Swan (M17) even from a suburban area.
-However, dark skies and/or a UHC filter give the best views and let you see more nebulae like the Trifid (M20) or Eagle (M16).
+With the FirstLight AR80, I can enjoy the Orion Nebula (M42), the Lagoon (M8), and the Swan (M17) even from a suburban area.
+However, dark skies and/or a UHC filter give the best views and let me see more nebulae like the Trifid (M20) or Eagle (M16).
 The fainter but gigantic Rosette Nebula and North America Nebula can be seen with dark skies and are brought out best by a UHC filter.
 The massive Veil Nebula supernova remnant requires a good UHC filter to be seen but delights at low power with the AR80, stretching well past a singular low-power field of view.

-The FirstLight AR80 does a good job on planets with a suitable high-power eyepiece.
-You can see the phases of Mercury and Venus, as well as the polar ice caps and a few dark markings on Mars when the latter is at its closest to Earth.
-The Moon shows plenty of detail, such as ridges, mountain ranges, and countless craters.
-Jupiter’s cloud belts and four large moons can be seen; steady seeing will allow you to resolve smaller cloud details, including the Great Red Spot as well as the disks and shadows of the moons when they transit in front of Jupiter.
+• Jupiter’s cloud belts and four large moons can be seen; steady seeing can allow me to resolve smaller cloud details, including the Great Red Spot as well as the disks and shadows of the moons when they transit in front of Jupiter.

-Saturn’s rings and the Cassini Division within them are a delight, and the FirstLight 80 should also have no trouble resolving some of Saturn’s dull cloud bands along with at least a handful of its many moons, with the most obvious being Titan and Rhea.
-Uranus and Neptune are little more than unresolved fuzzy dots, though Uranus is noticeably not a star at higher magnifications.
-The moons of Uranus and Neptune, as well as even dimmer Pluto, are beyond the reach of a telescope with only an 80-mm aperture.
+• Saturn’s rings and the Cassini Division within them are a delight, and the FirstLight 80 also have no trouble resolving some of Saturn’s dull cloud bands along with at least a handful of its many moons, with the most obvious being Titan and Rhea.

 Zane Landers